AhmedYousriSobhi/face-off/README.md

 A root directory, which contains the following subdirectories:
 - train directory: This directory contains the training images and their labels.
 - test directory: This directory contains the test images.
-- labels directory: This directory contains the labels for the images.
+- labels directory: This directory contains the users labeled images and the label csv file.

 The labels for the images are typically stored in a CSV file.
 The CSV file should have two columns:
 - image_name (string): The name of the image.